antonfrMSFT/azure-content/articles/application-insights/app-insights-anomaly.md

 * *What kinds of anomalies are detected?*
  * Patterns that you would find it time-consuming to check for yourself.
 For example, poor performance in a specific combination of location, time of day and platform.
+ * *Are you analyze all the telemetry collected to Application Insights?*
+ * No, today we analyze request response time and page load time.
+Analysis of additional metrics is coming soon.
 * *Can I create my own anomaly detection rules?*
  * Not yet.
 But you can:
  * [Set up alerts](app-insights-alerts.md) that tell you when a metric crosses a threshold.)
  * [Export telemetry](app-insights-export-telemetry.md) to a [database](app-insights-code-sample-export-sql-stream-analytics.md) or [to PowerBI](app-insights-export-power-bi.md) or [other](app-insights-code-sample-export-telemetry-sql-database.md) tools, where you can analyze it yourself.
 * *How often is the analysis performed?*
- * We don't perform analysis on an app resource that doesn't get much telemetry.
-You're unlikely to get warnings about your debugging sessions.

-## Responding to an alert
+ * We run the analysis daily on the telemetry from the previous day.
+* *Does this replace alerts?*
+ * No. We don't commit to detect every behaviour that you might consider abnormal.

+## How to investigate issues detected by Proactive detection

-Open the anomaly report either from the email or from the anomalies list.
+Click on the link in the email you recieved or click on.

 ![](./media/app-insights-anomaly/02.png)

 Notice:

-* The description
-* The impact statement, which tells you how many or how often users are affected.

-Click a chart to open a blade that has more detail.
+* When - the time frame when the issue was detected.
+* What - description of the slow performing group, e.g. "POST /api/Contoso/health" servier requests.
+* Table - Show the performance of the slow performing group vs performance of all other beside the group.

+Click on Metric explorer below will open Metric explorer blade with relevant reports filtered on the time and the properties of the slow perfroming group.
 Modify the time range and filters to explore the telemetry.

+Click on Search will opne Search with time range and filters set on the slow performing group time and properties

-## Great to get these alerts.
-But what can I do to improve performance?
+## How can improve my application performance?

 Slow and failed responses are one of the biggest frustrations for web site users, as you will know from your own experience.
 So it's important to address the issues.